CBP Officer

 Which contributes more to the number of illegals living in the Southern US: (1) people who enter at a valid port-of-entry and just stay, or (2) those who sneak over the border without going through a POE?

-Asked by QueenEsther3 about 9 years ago
+Asked by QueenEsther3 almost 10 years ago

 Sorry but I would rather not answer this question and give any readers ideas on the best ways of entering the United States illegally.
 However, with that being said, Google is a better source for fairly accurate statistics.